FulvioSpelta/Marlin---Longer-LKx-Pro/README.md

 Releases will contain the touchscreen firmware that matches.
 If you want the source of the screen firmware you can find it here https://github.com/Guizz27/DWIN_LK4Pro.

-## Marlin 2.0

 ## Building Marlin 2.1

 To build Marlin 2.1 you'll need [Arduino IDE 1.8.8 or newer](https://www.arduino.cc/en/main/software) or [PlatformIO](http://docs.platformio.org/en/latest/ide.html#platformio-ide).
-Detailed build and install instructions are posted at:

-## Building and installing Marlin 2.0 for LKx Pro
+## Building and installing Marlin 2.1 for LKx Pro
 Baddflash wrote detailed instructions to build and install the printer firmware as well as the screen firmware which you also have to update.
+Instructions are for an older version, so you will need to adapt to this new 2.1 version.
 Please follow his instructions here: https://github.com/Baddflash/LK4-Pro-Firmware-Tutorial

 ### Supported Platforms